Large-prostate BPH surgery decisions start with symptoms, anatomy, bladder function, and treatment fit.

 How Dr. Savatta fits this page

 Dr. Savatta's public robotic-surgery history includes 3,000 robotic surgeries and 2,000 robotic prostatectomies.
-His existing BPH material describes robotic simple prostatectomy as a treatment for very large prostates and notes extensive experience with this complex operation.
+His existing BPH material describes large-gland robotic surgery as a treatment for very large prostates and notes extensive experience with this complex operation.

-This page stays specific because the searcher is specific: a man has been told his prostate is too large, his symptoms are severe, or he is comparing UroLift, Rezum, TURP, HoLEP, and robotic simple prostatectomy before deciding where to be evaluated.
+This page stays specific because the searcher is specific: a man has been told his prostate is too large, his symptoms are severe, or he is comparing UroLift, Rezum, TURP, HoLEP, and robotic surgery before deciding where to be evaluated.

 Common questions